 Naturally, you want to automate this, because your LAN IP changes often, and you don’t want to keep double copies of all your descriptors.
 In the gist, you’ll find a small bash script that grabs your IP address, and create a services from a template.
 This makes it easy while developing to switch to running a service from your IDE, and switch back by applying your original configuration.
 You can simply run

 bash create_ide_service.sh foo 8080

 Which will do the steps we did by hand before.
-If I want to switch back
+If I want to switch back to the

-to the in-cluster version, I apply the original
+in-cluster version, I apply the original

-foo.yaml, and everything
+foo.yaml, and everything is restored.

 *.tmp.ide.yml to your

-.gitignore these temporary
+.gitignore these temporary templates will

-templates will not be added to git.
+not be added to git.